vpofg/IAI_colabTask/README.md

 ### Value (value = V):
 This shows the distribution of samples among the classes at this node.
 For example, value = [a, b] means there are a samples of class 0 and b samples of class 1.

+### Explanation of Parameters

+#### max_depth:
+This parameter specifies the maximum depth of the tree.
+Limiting the depth of the tree helps prevent overfitting.

+#### min_samples_split:
+This parameter specifies the minimum number of samples required to split an internal node.

+#### min_samples_leaf:
+This parameter specifies the minimum number of samples required to be at a leaf node.